sergeyklay/factly/README.rst

 .. -teaser-begin-

-Factly is a modern CLI tool designed to evaluate the factuality of Large Language Models (LLMs) on the MMLU (Massive Multitask Language Understanding) benchmark.
+Factly is a modern CLI tool designed to evaluate the factuality of Large Language Models (LLMs) on the Massive Multitask Language Understanding (MMLU) benchmark.
 It provides a robust framework for prompt engineering experiments and factual accuracy assessment.

 .. -teaser-end-